ArkCase/ArkCase/README.md

 export CATALINA_PID=$CATALINA_HOME/temp/catalina.pid
 ```

-On MacOS X, you have to replace `file:${user.home}` in the above script, with the actual full path to your home folder.
+Again, be sure to replace `${user.home}` in the above script, with the actual full path to your home folder.

 #### Start Tomcat